iriusrisk/Community/TermsOfUse.md

 ## Terms of Use

-Welcome to the community version of IriusRisk, we trust that it will help you build more secure software.
+Welcome to the community version of IriusRisk, we trust that it will help you build more secure software, faster!

-IriusRisk relies on a knowledgebase of threat, weakness and countermeasure data.
-In order to expand this knowledgebase we reserve the right to re-use the content you create on this community version.

-After creating a threat model, consider publishing it as a template so that it can be used by other users of the platform.
+IriusRisk relies on a knowledgebase of threat, weakness and countermeasure data that is grouped into risk patterns (patterns of risk related to a specific component or use-case).
+By taking part in the Community edition, we hope that you'll publish your threat models as 'Templates' so that other users can benefit from them.
+You'll find this option on the Product Action menu for a given product.

 ![Creative Commmons](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)
-All models published as 'Templates' on this system will be anonymised and sensitive data removed and then licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+All threat models published as 'Templates' on this system will be licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).